 Everyone has mental health issues; only the brave ones admit it and address it.

 Somehow our society has reserved the term mental health issue only for mentally-challenged folks or for severe psychological imbalances such as bipolar disorder.
-And yet there are a multitude of mental health issues that everyday people experience every day.
+Yet if you took a hard look at the mental state of the people around you all day long – including yourself – you’d see a multitude of mental health issues that everyday people experience every day.

 1. a person’s condition with regard to their psychological and emotional well-being

 We need to broaden our understanding of a mental health issue: